ckan/ckan/doc/data-viewer.rst

 This extension is part of CKAN and so does not need to be installed separately.

 This extension must be enabled if you wish to preview remote resources.
-If enabled, it allows to get around the
+If enabled, it allows CKAN to get around the
 `same origin policy <http://en.wikipedia.org/wiki/Same_origin_policy>`_ which prevents files from different domains from being loaded into browsers.